Backbase/twilio-integration-service/README.md

     fromNumber:
 ```

-It's possible to set them as enviroment properties.
+These properties can be set as environment properties.

 ```bash
 java jar -Dintegration.twilio.accountSid=123as \